Funny: The Nostalgia Critic 2013 Episodes

 - The Chia Child skit.
 All of it.

 - "NO!
 NOOOOOOOOOOOOOOOOOOOOOOOOOOOOO!!!!!"
 Complete with the word on a tye-dye background, brought in and taken out with the sound of shattering glass.
+What also sells it is that his hand pops up after the background does & wiggles around during the second one.

 - The Critic's reaction to when the wife lost her job.